healthcare-and-life-sciences/epic-fhir-clinical-flexcards/README.md

                     1. ContextId = **{recordId}**
                     2. DataType = **CarePlanOP**
                 4. Click “**Save and Fetch**” to save the configuration
+            2. Activate the FlexCard
+            3. For Publish Options, select “Record Page” and click Save.
-            2. Click on the Child FlexCard called “**EpicFHIRCarePlanGoalOP**”
+            4. Click on the Child FlexCard called “**EpicFHIRCarePlanGoalOP**”
                 1. Set the **“Data Node” = {records.Goal}**
 ![](/images/fcimage5.png)
-            3. Activate the FlexCard
+            5. Activate the FlexCard
+            6. For Publish Options, select “Record Page” and click Save.
         3. **EpicFHIRCareTeam**
             1. Setup Pane:
                 1. Data Source Type = Integration Procedure